warp-ds/tech-docs/docs/components/attention/elements.md

 ### Accessibility
 If the Attention element has "left" or "top" position, it should be placed before the target element in the DOM.

-Attention element handles accessibility automatically by wrapping its slotted content with a `div` with `role="tooltip"`, and setting an aria-describedby attribute on the target element.
+Attention element handles accessibility automatically by wrapping its slotted content with a `div` with either `role="tooltip"` for tooltip or `role="img"` for callout and popover, a default `aria-label` and setting an `aria-details` attribute on the target element.
+The default `aria-label` also supports i18n.

 It is possible to tell assistive technologies to recognize only a part of Attention's text content.
-To do that set `role="tooltip"` on the relevant text element nested in `w-attention` and reference it by id through the use of `aria-describedby`.
-The `aria-describedby` attribute is on the target element, not on `w-attention`.
+To do that set the `role` attribute on the relevant text element nested in `w-attention` and reference it by id through the use of `aria-details`.
+The `aria-details` attribute is on the target element, not on `w-attention`.

 ```js
 <w-attention placement="top" popover="">